ovijitM/Banking-system-with_php_sql/README.md

 ### <h3>Tables</h3>

 1. **Customer Table**: Stores all customer details, including approved and pending accounts.
+2. **Account Table** : Store only Bank customer info.
-2. **Loan Table**: Stores details about loan requests and approvals with unique loan account numbers.
+3. **Loan Table**: Stores details about loan requests and approvals with unique loan account numbers.
-3. **Transaction Table**: Records all transactions with unique reference IDs for each.
+4. **Transaction Table**: Records all transactions with unique reference IDs for each.
-4. **Donation Table**: Stores details of donations made by customers.
+5. **Donation Table**: Stores details of donations made by customers.
-5. **Complain Box Table**: Stores complaints submitted by customers.
+6. **Complain Box Table**: Stores complaints submitted by customers.
-6. **Vault Table**: Holds the balance of the bank's vault.
+7. **Vault Table**: Holds the balance of the bank's vault.
-7. **Stuff Table**: bank admins are login and their info is store here.
+8. **Stuff Table**: bank admins are login and their info is store here.

 ---